OctopusDeploy/docs/docs/projects/variables/prompted-variables.md

 ## Prompted variable ordering

 When Octopus renders prompted variables for a deployment or runbook, they are sorted alphabetically by the prompted variable label.
-If you want to customise the order in which the variables appear, one option is to include a numerical prefix in the label:
+If you want to customize the order in which the variables appear, one option is to include a numerical prefix in the label:

 ![](images/prompted-variable-custom-sort.png "width=500")